matthewjmiller/mattmiller/CV.md

 ## Honors and Awards

+- Awarded College of the Ozarks summer enrichment funding, 2024. $300
 - Awarded College of the Ozarks summer enrichment funding, 2023. $300
 - Awarded College of the Ozarks summer enrichment funding, 2023. $350
 - Awarded College of the Ozarks summer enrichment funding, 2022. $515.